Mission and Goals

 - To recognize the need for the support of clinical practice through the use of education, research, and service to the profession.

 - Students will pass the athletic training Board of Certification (BOC) examination at a rate that exceeds the accreditation requirement for both first attempt and overall (i.e. regardless of number of attempts).

-- To respect and treat patients as individuals, and without regard to race/ethnicity, sexual preference, gender identity, socioeconomic status, political or religious affiliation, or athletic ability.
+- To respect and treat students, patients, preceptors, and faculty as individuals, and without regard to race, ethnicity, sexual preference, gender identity, socioeconomic status, political or religious affiliation, or athletic ability.